 Now, if this traveler is worried about breaking U.S. law to access content legal in his country, this is where VPN services come in handy over, say, a SOCKS5 proxy server.
 Aside from simply assigning a new IP address, VPN services also provide an encrypted tunnel to users.
 This means that web-based activity is encrypted between your computer and the server you’re connecting to.
 Anyone trying to look in on your activity would have a very hard time doing so.
 This includes the ISP you’re utilizing while abroad.
 That encryption varies depending on the service you use, but most paid services use the highest level of encryption and privacy standards that include no log keeping and a kill switch for when the VPN connection drops.

 Would it be legal for him to do this?
 That’s a bit of a gray area.
 While U.S. law prohibits online gambling, and anyone traveling is beholden to the laws of the country they’re in, the user may not be breaking any laws.
 We couldn’t find anything succinct to answer this question, so, as we said, this is a significant legal gray area.
-Nevertheless, a VPN will help maintain enough privacy where it’s not likely to be a concern while traveling.
+However, this article should not be taken as legal advice and we suggest you research local laws for yourself.

 From testing, it is clear that accessing Betfair from the U.S. while using a VPN was extremely easy.
 Undoubtedly, this would also be true for anyone traveling abroad to Canada who wants to access Betfair as well.
 Australian citizens need not connect to a VPN service like ExpressVPN, as Betfair is fully licensed in the country.

 Additional findings for connecting to Betfair in the U.S.

 While researching how to connect to Betfair through a VPN, we discovered a few tidbits for anyone connecting while in the U.S. (and conceivably in Canada):